MichaelCurrin/preact-frontend-quickstart/README.md

 This project only needs 3 files to run:

 - [index.html](/index.html) - homepage.
 - [main.js](/main.js) - the app logic.
-This loads dependencies, constructs the app and then mounds it on the `body` element of the HTML.
+This loads dependencies, constructs the app and then mounts it on the `body` element of the HTML.
 - [styles.css](/styles.css) - some minimal CSS styling.

 The JS file is is loaded as an ES Module, which means we get to load `preact` and `htm` with the `import` syntax and so don't need to load those as separate `script` tags on the HTML page.
 This keeps all your JS and dependencies together, without needing the HTML page for validation and testing (like unit tests).